What is Packet?

 Message

 A Message is a single entry in a thread.
-It carries a type (text, url, or irys) and a content field.
-For large payloads, the content is uploaded to Irys and the message stores the CID.
-Messages are optionally encrypted before being written to the chain.
+It carries a type (text, url, ipfs, irys, or arweave) and a content field.
+User-facing payloads can be wrapped in a Packet envelope so readers can distinguish text, JSON, and binary parts by MIME type.
+For large payloads, the content is uploaded and the message stores the pointer.
+Messages can be encrypted before being written to the chain.

 User & Key Accounts